jaydp17/youtube-playlist-sorter/CONTRIBUTING.md

 * Explain why you think the enhancement would be useful

 ### Pull Requests
 You can start by looking through the current [open issues](https://github.com/jaydp17/youtube-playlist-sorter/issues).
-Refer to the [README](https://github.com/jaydp17/youtube-playlist-sorter/blob/master/README.md) for usage.
+Refer to the [README](https://github.com/jaydp17/youtube-playlist-sorter/blob/master/README.md) for usage and project setup.
 If you are first-timer or are unsure how to create pull requests in github, you can follow this [guide](https://www.digitalocean.com/community/tutorials/how-to-create-a-pull-request-on-github) for instructions.
 # Styling Guide
 ### Git Commit Messages